-As the name suggests, this message is an acknowledgement for Update, Query and Reply messages.
+As the name suggests, this message is an acknowledgment for Update, Query and Reply messages.
 It is not used in the EIGRP Hello message.
-The opcode of EIGRP Acknowledgement Message is 5.
+The opcode of the EIGRP Acknowledgement Message is 5.

-To become EIGRP neighbor, there are several conditions which must be common.
+To become an EIGRP neighbor, there are several conditions that must be common.
 They are:

 - Autonomous Number must match